Deasun/CorporateNetworks/README.md

 1. Create a virtual environment running python 3.7.5 as the default in your IDE
 2. Clone this repository by running the ```git clone https://github.com/Deasun/CorporateNetworks.git``` command
 3. pip install requirements
-4. Set your own environment variables for development mode as described in the Deployment section above.
+4. Set your own environment variables for development mode as described in the Development and Production section above.
 Save these in an dev_config.py file in your root directory.
 In development mode, ensure that following changes are made to the app.py file:
 * comment out **app.config.from_pyfile('config.py')**
 * uncomment **app.config.from_pyfile('dev_config.py')**